 “What I do is play with the math that describes those levels,” he would reply, “And mathematics is the queen of all science.”

 That was usually when he would tilt his head back, sniff disdainfully, and walk away.
 Ausmann was very imposing whichever direction he was walking.
 He was tall, pushing 6’5”, and thin to an almost ethereal extent.
 His face was oval and his dark eyes somewhat hollow, and he always seemed to have the beginning of an enigmatic smile teasing his lips.
-He grew a goatee from his chin, no moustache, and had long black hair with a single white stripe that swept away above his right eye.
+He grew an exceedingly long goatee from his chin down to his chest under a bushy moustache, and had long black hair with a single white stripe that swept away above his right eye.

 The visual impression was somewhere between a wizard and the demigod Pan, although he dressed in emulation of a character most often known as Jerry Cornelius, who resided in a neighborhood of many books and stories that had become their own legend.
 The uninitiated would probably look at him and assume it was steampunk, but it wasn’t.

-The original Cornelius fashion ethos was pure Edwardian fop as interpreted by 1970s tastes.
+The original Cornelius fashion ethos was pure Edwardian fop as interpreted by 1970s tastes, meaning ridiculously bright and clashing colors.
 Ausmann kept the Edwardian and the fop, but updated everything else to modern sensibilities, so the color scheme was a muted burnt orange velvet long coat over a dark brown suit.
 He wore a cellulose Westminster collar and a tie that looked like it was made of faded parchment, but it actually held, in 2-point type, the text of the first chapter of Finnegan’s Wake in a typeface that mimicked Joyce’s handwriting — his early writing, from pornographic letters to Nora Barnacle, not (ironically) his later writing, in which he composed this very book using crayons to scrawl large on butcher paper because his eyes had gone so bad.

 Joyce would never have been able to read that tie.